Points I Have Learned While Starting Up A Tech Startup

 While starting a tech startup, the first and foremost rule is completing your product and launching within a time limit.
 If your product gets delayed, then chances for a competitor arising are high.

 7, Use Less-Costly Technology to Create a Beta Version

 One thing which every company has in common is the quest to innovate, either by adding new features or improvising the existing feature.
 If you want to incorporate those features into your product as much as you can, before launch, then you are paving the way for costly delays and insufficient feedback.

 If you go for high-end technology for the first time, it will cost you more money and time.
-Create a beta version with less costly and less time-consuming technology and make it available in the hands of people who are going to use.
+Create a beta version with less costly and less time-consuming technology and make it available in the hands of people who are going to use it.
 Also, take their feedback and improve it.
-Do the market study, improve and add features based on your research.
+Do the market study, improve, and add features based on your research.

 We hope that our tips would have helped you to level up your startup.
 But whatever you do, never stop the experimenting and learning as you go along, after all, business is all about fine-tuning and iterating.